burlster1980/arupcodev060/content/creating-modules/recommended-content.md

 	<div class="rich-text">
 		<div class="reveal rich-text__content">
 			<p><b>Example 3 - no introduction for 'pinned hero' article</b></p>
 			<p>In the example below, the 'pinned hero' lacks an introduction.
-No only does this leave to much empty space, but it also makes it harder for the user to learn about the article</p>
+Not only does this leave too much empty space, but it also makes it harder for the user to learn about the article</p>
 			<p>It lacks:</p>
 			<ul class="featureList">
-				<li class="cross">A introduction for the 'pinned hero' article</li>
+				<li class="cross">An introduction for the 'pinned hero' article</li>
 			</ul>
 		</div>
 	</div>